This post may contain affiliate links. See my full disclaimer here

 First Aid Box Contents List:

 - Miralax/Restoralax: Fitting that this is #1 on my list, because restoralax is an important part of my first aid kit.
-I know that most people worry about traveller’s diarrhea on vacation, but traveller’s constipation is a real thing!
+I know that most people worry about traveler’s diarrhea on vacation, but traveler’s constipation is a real thing!
 Restoralax is safe for kids (modify the dose by weight) and if given at the right dose isn’t going to cause any bathroom emergencies!

 - Culturelle probiotic

 - Hydralyte: This is a recent addition to my travel first aid kit, and an important one.
 On a recent trip to Costa Rica, my Dad was thankful I had this when he came down with the stomach flu.
 These are tabs that you can add to a water bottle to help with dehydration if you get sick on vacation.
 Great for kids too!

 - Advil: I tend to buy the individual packs (linked here) and so I can divide them up and put them in all my different bags (carry on, toiletry bag, beach bag, car glove compartment, first aid kit etc).

 - Tylenol: As with advil, I buy the individual packs!
 It’s so much more convenient for planes or when you are on day trips to just be able to throw a few packs of Advil or Tylenol in your backpack.

 - Oragel: I get canker sores, and there is nothing more annoying than a canker sore on vacation.
 Believe me, The q-tip applicators are easy to use and convenient.

 - Nasacort: for allergies (and helps my husband’s snoring!)

 - Voltaren gel for inevitable muscle aches after a long flight (with kids!)